How to Use Clicker Training (Benefits, Exercises and Tips)

-Did you get interested in clicker training?
-Or are you looking for some improvements for your exercises?
+Are you interested in clicker training?
+Or are you looking for ways to improve your training?

-Then here are some tips to make your workout even more effective:
+If so, here are a few tips to make your workout more effective:

 2) Be Consistent About Clicker Training

 If you want your dog to learn an exercise quickly, lots of rewards will help.
-If they are only reinforced for a certain behavior from time to time, he won't associate the clicker with actions.
+If he's only rewarded occasionally for a particular behavior, he'll need more time to make the connection between the reward and the behavior.

-That's why you can happily use the clicker up to 15 times a minute when practicing something new.
+Feel free to use the clicker up to 15 times per minute when practicing something new.

-But make sure that the exercise session is not too long.
-Your pet must be able to concentrate.
+But make sure the training session is not too long.
+Your puppy needs to be able to concentrate.

 3) Reward Your Dog After Clicking

-That's why every time you click, you have to keep your promise and reward your pet.
+Therefore, every time you click, you must keep your promise and reward your pet.

 3 Exercises for Beginners